ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 Forward references across splices
    The intra-module staging restriction is gone, but that's separate from the prohibition on referencing bindings.
    It just avoids the need to topologically sort splices based on references from the quotations inside them, or break cycles à la ``*.hs-boot``.
-   Nevertheless, implementing that is not trivial so it is good to decouple relaxing the restriction from this already-large proposal.
+   Nevertheless, allowing circular intra-module dependencies is not trivial so it is good to decouple relaxing that restriction from this already-large proposal.
    Hopefully a future proposal will tackle this.

 Speeding up builds
+  Modules' and libraries' number of stages is relative.
-  Modules and libraries are relative in that their exported stage 0 may not be imported at stage 0.
+  Specifically, their exported stage 0 may not necessarily be imported at stage 0.
-  There is no notion of a global "true" stage 0.
+  There is no notion of a global "true" stage 0, which would have to be something the entire dependency graph agrees on.
-  This is good in that we can share build artifacts without breaking abstractions.
+  This is good in that we can share build artifacts more widely without breaking abstractions.
-  For example, in the common native case, a library that needs another library in stage 0 and stage -1 can load the *same* build of the library in both of those stages.
+  For example, in the mostly-common native case (build == host), a library that needs another library in stage 0 and stage -1 can load the *same* build of the library in both of those stages.
   By virtue of the explicit stage attached to the import, the definitions do not unify even though the underlying build is the same.
   This can be compared to repeated abstract interfaces in backpack being instantiated with the same concrete module.